 - Boren Scholarship

 This list covers the major scholarships, in particular, those which require an Institutional Nomination.
 There are many others to which students can apply.
 Interested students should use web search engines, library resources, read the Tattler regularly, and inquire in the Fellowships Office, Howarth 114J, for information on other scholarship opportunities.
-You may also search for Fellowships by major.
+You may also search for Fellowships by study interest.
 Prospective graduate students should check with each institution to which they apply for financial aid available directly from that school as well as pursue fellowship and scholarship opportunities.